splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-nomad.rst

 .. meta::
       :description: Deploy the Splunk Observability Cloud OpenTelemetry Collector using Nomad.

-Use Nomad to deploy the Collector.
-Nomad is an orchestrator deployment which creates a job that provides a unified way to receive, process, and export metric and trace data for Splunk Observability Cloud.
+Use the Nomad deployment orchestrator to create a job that provides a unified way to receive, process, and export metric and trace data for Splunk Observability Cloud.

 .. note::